TelerikAcademyCoursesAndProjects/Databases/04. Database-Systems-Overview/README.md

 1. What are database integrity constraints and when are they used?
 1. Point out the pros and cons of using indexes in a database.
 1. What's the main purpose of the SQL language?
-1. What are transactions used for?
+1. What are transactions used for??
   * Give an example.
 1. What is a NoSQL database?
 1. Explain the classical non-relational data models.